 If you meet the requirements, you can also apply for a residence permit for the purpose of employment or training at the local foreigners authority.

-You can work in without having your qualifications recognised.
+You can work in non-regulated professions without having your qualifications recognised.
 The state has not established any requirements for entering these professions.
-Nevertheless, having your professional qualifications recognised is very helpful in finding a job that matches your skills.
+Recognition of your professional qualification can nevertheless be very helpful in finding a position in line with your skills and for receiving a salary commensurate with your qualifications.

 Your local employment agency (Agentur für Arbeit) or jobcentre (Jobcenter) can give you initial information about the recognition process.